Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Think about it.
 If you stop giving your dog preventive for half the year during the cold season, because you’re guessing mosquitoes aren’t around, you probably won’t kill the “baby worms” already percolating for potential havoc inside your canine buddy.
 In my part of the country (N. Texas), mosquitoes hang around even during the winter.

-Because it’s so economical to prevent this threat, yet costs major $$ (and possibly your dog’s life) if you forget a dose, it’s really a no-brainer for me.
-Besides, getting in the habit of a healthy routine helps you remember and never forget to give your special dogs their preventative.
+Because it’s so economical to prevent this threat, yet costs major $$ (and possibly your pet’s life) if you forget a dose, it’s really a no-brainer for me.
+Besides, getting in the habit of a healthy routine helps you remember and never forget to give your special pets their preventative.

 The best and easiest way to protect your dog is to never skip a dose because heartworm preventative is most effective against infections that occurred in the month prior to taking the medicine.
-I treat Magical-Dawg year round with preventive to keep him flea and heartworm free.
+These days I treat Shadow-Pup, Karma-Kat, and Trinity-Kitten year-round with preventive to keep him flea and heartworm free.
 What about you?

 Learn about tick prevention in this post about Rocky Mountain Spotted Fever and this post about Ehrlichiosis.